gzoller/scala-reflection/README.md

 |With nested case class and non-case class (inverted)|0.234s|0.005s|
 |InTermsOf deep type substitution|0.239s|0.013s|

-Everything will still work fine if you elect not to use the plugin, or encounter classes that weren't compiled using the plugin.
+Everything will still work fine if you elect not to use the plugin, or if you encounter classes that weren't compiled using the plugin.
 Performance will just be slower the first time a class is reflected upon.
 (The library caches, so subsequent reflection on an already-seen class is 1-2ms.).
 You can see from this chart that for these results the compiler plug-in is offering more than an order of magnitude improvement.

 ## Configuration
 In your build.sbt file be sure you've set co.blocke's releases repo in bintray as a resolver and add the current version of the library to libraryDependences: